Red Dragon (2002 film): Plot

 The Tooth Fairy is Francis Dolarhyde, who kills as directed by his alternate personality, which he calls the Great Red Dragon, after the William Blake painting The Great Red Dragon and the Woman Clothed with the Sun, which is tattooed on his back.
 He believes that each victim brings him closer to becoming the Dragon.
 His psychopathology originates from childhood abuse by his grandmother.

 A letter from the Tooth Fairy, written on toilet paper, is discovered in Lecter's cell, expressing admiration for Lecter and suggesting that Lecter reply through the personals section of the National Tattler.
 Lloyd Bowman deciphers Lecter's reply, which is Will Graham's home address, sending his family into hiding.
 To lure out the Tooth Fairy, Graham gives an interview to Freddy Lounds, a National Tattler reporter, disparaging the killer as an impotent homosexual and that Lecter was only feigning interest in him.
-Enraged, Dolarhyde kidnaps Lounds, glues him to a wheelchair, forces him to recant his allegations on tape, and sets him on fire, killing him.
+However, an enraged Dolarhyde kidnaps Lounds, glues him to a wheelchair, forces him to recant his allegations on tape, and sets him on fire, killing him.

 At his job at Chromalux, a St. Louis based home video conversion business, Dolarhyde reluctantly begins a relationship with blind co-worker Reba McClane.
 He struggles with genuine affection for her and his alter ego's demands that he kill her.
 Desperate to stop the Dragon's control over him, Dolarhyde goes to the Brooklyn Museum, tears apart the Blake painting, and eats it.

 Graham realizes that the Tooth Fairy knew the layout of his victims' houses from their home videos and concludes that the killer must be a Chromalux employee.
 He immediately goes there and is spotted by Dolarhyde.
 Panicked, Dolarhyde goes to Reba's house, suspecting that she may have betrayed him.
 He kills co-worker Ralph Mandy, takes a drugged Reba to his house, and sets it ablaze.
 Unable to kill her, he apparently shoots himself and Reba escapes.
 Graham is able to read Dolarhyde's journal and realizes he was made into a monster by systematic abuse.

 After an autopsy, it is revealed that Dolarhyde used Ralph's body to stage his own death.
 Dolarhyde infiltrates the Graham home in Florida and takes Will's son Josh hostage.
 To save Josh, Graham provokes Dolarhyde with his grandmother's abusive words and he attacks him.
 Both are wounded in a shootout, which ends when Will's wife Molly finally kills Dolarhyde.

 Graham, now on a sailboat with Molly and Josh, receives a letter from Lecter praising his work and bidding him well.
 Lecter's jailer, Dr. Frederick Chilton, tells him that he has a visitor, a young woman from the FBI.